Equivariant Architectures for Learning in Deep Weight Spaces: Specification of All Affine Equivariant Layers Between Sub-Representations

-\section{Specification of all affine equivariant layers between sub-representations}
+\section{Specification of All Affine Equivariant Layers Between Sub-Representations}

-Tables \ref{tab:w2w}, \ref{tab:b2b}, \ref{tab:w2b}, \ref{tab:b2w} specify the implementation and dimensionality of all the types of equivariant maps between the sub-representations $\{\mathcal{B}_m,\mathcal{W}_m \}_{m\in[M]}$.
-The indices $i,j$ represent the indices of the blocks. dimensions in $LIN,L_{DS},L_{Har}$ layers specify input and output dimensions.
+Tables \ref{tab:w2w}, \ref{tab:b2b}, \ref{tab:w2b}, \ref{tab:b2w} specify the implementation and dimensionality of all the types of equivariant maps between the sub-representations $\{\mathcal{W}_m,\mathcal{B}_\ell\}_{m,\ell\in[M]}$.The indices $i,j$ represent the indices of the blocks.
+Dimensions in $LIN, L_{DS}, L_{Har}$ layers specify input and output dimensions. $L_{DS},L_{Har}$ are formally defined in Appendix \ref{sec:more_prev}.
 Layers marked with an asterisk symbol (*) have the same layer type at a different position in the block matrix.

-\section{Linear maps between specific weight and bias spaces}
+\section{Linear Maps Between Specific Weight and Bias Spaces}